therealabdi2/therealabdi2/README.md

 I am currently working across different areas of web development, including frontend and backend.
 These days my time is spent researching, designing and coding.

-Out of the office you’ll find me dreaming of Volleyball and petting all the good dogs.
+Out of the office you’ll find me dreaming of Volleyball and petting all the good dogs (and cats).

 ---